 Potential candidates include:

-An online student application must be submitted prior to enrollment in any full security qualification.
-This process allows our staff to assess the student's suitability for the selected course, assist with recognition of prior learning entitlements, and determine eligibility for government funding.
+An online student application must be submitted before enrolment in the full security qualification.
+This allows BARS Training Australia to assess the applicant’s suitability, identify support needs, consider recognition of prior learning opportunities, and determine eligibility for Queensland Government subsidised training.

-Please note, BARS Training Australia is not registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
-The Office of Fair Trading Queensland will not accept a training certificate issued to a student visa holder unless the training is conducted by a CRICOS-approved provider.
-If you hold a Student Visa, you will not be enrolled to commence studies with BARS Training Australia.
+BARS Training Australia is not registered on CRICOS.
+The Office of Fair Trading Queensland will not accept a training certificate issued to a student visa holder unless the training was delivered by a CRICOS-approved provider.
+Student visa holders are therefore not eligible to enrol in this course with BARS Training Australia.

-BARS Training Australia (National Provider 32061) offers the CPP20218 Certificate II in Security Operations with a flexible delivery strategy tailored to client needs, ensuring the training is realistic, industry-based, and highly practical.
+BARS Training Australia, National Provider 32061, delivers CPP20218 Certificate II in Security Operations using a practical, industry-focused delivery strategy tailored to client and student needs.

 Core Units: